 How To Do

 Lie on your back with your legs extended and arms resting along your body or under your backside.
-Press your forearms and elbows to the floor and lift your chest, gently arching your back so that your head rests on your crown.
+Press your forearms and elbows to the floor and lift your chest, gently arching your back so your head rests on your crown.
 You should feel the arch in the upper back and neck.
 Hold for a few seconds, then release.

 How To Do It